Healthy Start: Alumna Virginia Stage Adds Science, Nutrition in Preschool

 “When I started looking at NC State again, I was like, oh, it would be interesting to actually go back and get a degree that I wanted and be part of the Wolfpack,” Stage says.
 “It ended up being the best fit because Suzie Goodell, who was my mentor, happened to be starting the year that I would be enrolling in the program.”

-Goodell, who worked with preschoolers as part of a community health works, welcomed Stage’s involvement with the NIH project, which Stage continued while pursuing her doctorate and working on More PEAS, Please!
+Goodell, who worked with preschoolers as part of community health work, welcomed Stage’s involvement with the NIH project, which Stage continued while pursuing her doctorate and working on More PEAS, Please!
 Stage found the environment inspiring and supportive.

 “Other students who were around at the time that I was around are still some of my best friends.
 We still get together.
 And Suzie’s right in the middle of it, as our mentor.
 She is one of our best friends, our advocates, our cheerleaders.
 She continues, to this day, for all of us, to be that sounding board.”